-Alcohol withdrawal can be very unpleasant and uncomfortable.
+Alcohol withdrawal can be very unpleasant and uncomfortable so it’s important to know what helps with alcohol withdrawal before you start a detox.
 Depending on the severity of alcohol dependence, one should consider undergoing alcohol withdrawal under medical supervision.
 This precaution is due to the fact that side effects, such as seizures, can be life-threatening.
-However, should one choose to facilitate their own withdrawal at home, there are some over-the-counter withdrawal medications and supplements that may help:
+However, should one choose to facilitate their own home remedies for alcohol withdrawal, there are some over-the-counter withdrawal medications and supplements that may help:

 - Hydration, vitamins and minerals:

 While undergoing withdrawal, it is important to stay hydrated, as dehydration can make withdrawal symptoms worse.
 Supplementing with vitamins and minerals is also important because long-term alcohol consumption and dependence can deplete these elements, particularly the B vitamins.

 Intense alcohol cravings can occur during alcohol withdrawal.
 Kudzu is an ancient Chinese herbal supplement that is said to reduce alcohol cravings.
 It is the only natural supplement that is recognized by the National Institute for Alcohol Abuse and Alcoholism.
 Several peer-reviewed studies demonstrated that supplementation with kudzu can lead to a decrease in alcohol consumption in individuals considered to be heavy alcohol consumers.
 It is not entirely understood how kudzu works to diminish alcohol cravings.